 Every previous attempt at global governance has foundered on religious difference.
 Secular constitutions alienate believers.
 Theocracies oppress dissenters.
 Religious pluralism devolves into either relativism (“all beliefs are equally true” - incoherent) or conflict (“my beliefs are true, yours are dangerous” - destructive).

 We don’t ask: “Which religion is correct?”
+That question has started countless wars and resolved nothing.

 Law 5: Difference Sustains Life